 There several different types of conflict and you should aim to have at least one in your story to give your characters something to strive for.

-One type of conflict, and from what I have seen the most common, is when a character faces off against other characters or an organisation of some sort.
+The most common type of conflict is when a character faces off against other characters or an organisation of some sort.
 This conflict is external because it is in the world your characters live in.

 You can use any type of conflict you like and, depending on the length of your story, you may want to use more than one or even all kinds.
 The point is your story has to be engaging, and things need to be happening all the way through, and the best way to do that is to introduce conflict wherever and whenever you can.